 The Blue Lagoon

 The blue lagoon is approximately 45 minutes drive from Reykjavík.
 It is one of the most famous and popular tourist destinations in Iceland.
 It is somewhere that I have wanted to go to for years and years.
-Lovely warm waters with cooler outside temperatures really appeals to me.
+Lovely warm waters with cooler outside temperatures really appeal to me.
 Plus it is also stunning to look at.
 The lagoon’s warm geothermal water, mineral salts, silica and blue green algae help you relax and unwind while the lagoon’s distinctive white silica mud gently cleanses and exfoliates the skin.
 Perfect to relax in after a full days exploring.

 If you are on a budget then you can save money visiting the Secret Lagoon instead as it is cheaper than the Blue Lagoon.
 The Icelandic people love to swim and there are many amazing swimming pools to be found across Iceland.
 Although notably most will be found in or near Reykjavík as this is the most populated part of Iceland.